plume-oss/plume/README.md

 project that is optimized around OverflowDB and is much more lightweight.
 Future development will take place on [jimple2cpg](https://github.com/joernio/jimple2cpg).

+Right now Plume is getting a Scala overhaul in order to improve efficiency and interface better with the CPG schema library.
+This can be followed [here](https://github.com/plume-oss/plume/tree/dave/scala-overhaul).
+This addresses issues related to performance bias towards in-memory databases and includes a shell script to launch Plume from.

 ## Learn More

 For more documentation and basic guides, check out the [project homepage](https://plume-oss.github.io/plume-docs/).